 Agents are already required to publish the details above on their own websites under the Consumer Rights Act 2015.

-Currently agents are required to display their fees on Rightmove using the ‘Fees Apply’ link found alongside the price of rental properties.
+Previous to the 1st June 2019, agents were required to display their fees on Rightmove using the ‘Fees Apply’ link found below the price of rental properties on the Property Details page.

-After 1st June, we’ll change this link to ‘Tenancy Info’ so that prospective tenants can see all the relevant information in one place.
+We’ve now changed this link to ‘Tenancy Info’.
+The new Tenancy Info link displays all the information required by new legislation so that prospective tenants can see all the relevant information in one place.

 We recommend that lettings agents use this “Tenancy Info” space on Rightmove to display all the required information under the Act.
 The information can be updated either via Rightmove Plus or through your software provider if you upload your properties to Rightmove via a datafeed.